Sudoku is a game in which you place numbers in a puzzle

 - Savor your solution.

 - The solver just solves the stupid puzzle.
 It doesn't share anything about its process.
-That is, you don't
+That is,

 learn anything.
 It's